rheapaul123/ODT-2026-Ratatwang/README.md

 **Response:**
 `[The fabrication process involved both mechanical construction and electronic integration.
 The outer enclosure was laser cut using MDF sheets to create a stable box structure that houses the electronics and moving components.
 The eyelids were designed and modified digitally and 3D printed to achieve the required curved geometry and smooth motion.
 Multiple iterations of the eyelid design were printed to improve fit, weight, and balance.
 Assembly involved attaching the 3D printed eyelids to pivot points using thin rods, allowing rotational motion.
 Initially, longer linkage arms were used, but due to torque inefficiencies and inconsistent movement, these were replaced with shorter GI wire linkages to improve force transmission.
 The servo motors were mounted inside the box and connected to the eyelids through these linkages.
 Fastening was done using a combination of hot glue, screws, and adhesive to ensure stability while still allowing minor adjustments.
 The electronics were wired by connecting the NeoPixel to the ESP32 data pin and grounding all components properly.
-The servo motors and neopixel were powered in accordance to their required voltages using the bread board power supplu.
+The servo motors and neopixel were powered in accordance to their required voltages using the bread board power supply.
 Early versions experienced component damage (fried NeoPixel and servo), so wiring was redone with better testing procedures.
 Finishing included gluing down some of the edges of the laser cut box, gluing the pivots to the box with hot glue and ensuring the eyelids opened and closed smoothly without friction against the frame.
 Revisions were continuously made, especially to the linkage system and servo positioning, to improve consistency and responsiveness of the eyelid movement during gameplay.]`

 ## 17.2 Build Photos